zumasys/docs/site/jbase/release-notes/5.7/5.7.1/pn5_60794/README.md

 ### Previous Release Behavior

-When running in Universe or Unidata emulation a second value is expected when calling READNEXT:
+When running in UniVerse or UniData emulation a second value is expected when calling READNEXT:

 ```
 READNEXT id:            would fail